biocypher/biochatter-paper/manuscript.md

 ### Benchmarking

+The increasing generality of LLMs poses challenges for their comprehensive evaluation.
+To circumvent this issue, we focus on specific biomedical tasks and datasets, leaving general validation to existing benchmarks.
+For advanced assessment, we employ automated validation of the model's responses by a second LLM.
-To facilitate the reproducible evaluation of LLMs, we implement a benchmarking framework that allows the comparison of models, prompt sets, and other components of the pipeline.
+For transparent and reproducible evaluation of LLMs, we implement a benchmarking framework that allows the comparison of models, prompt sets, and all other components of the pipeline.
 Built on the generic Pytest framework [@pytest], it allows the automated evaluation of a matrix of all possible combinations of components.
-The results are stored and displayed on our website for easy comparison, and the benchmark is updated upon the release of new models and extensions to the datasets.
+The results are stored and displayed on our website for simple comparison, and the benchmark is updated upon the release of new models and extensions to the datasets.
 We create a bespoke biomedical benchmark for multiple reasons:
 Firstly, the biomedical domain has its own tasks and requirements, and creating a bespoke benchmark allows us to be more precise in the evaluation of components [@biollmbench].
 Secondly, we aim to create benchmark datasets that are complementary to the existing, general purpose benchmarks and leaderboards for LLMs [@{https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard}].